nipy/nipype/doc/users/index.rst

 NodeWrappers are bridges between the Interface and the Pipeline.
 They provide added functionality to work with pipelines such as:

   #.
-Adding iterable input values to be passed to interface
+Adding iterable input values to be passed to interface.

   #.
 Dealing with and generating directories that hold temporary
      processed data.
 This includes generating hash names that can